-4.12 Paragraph 99 of the National Planning Policy Framework (NPPF) advises that "local communities through local and Neighbourhood Development Plans should be able to identify for special protection green areas of particular importance to them.
-By designating land as Local Green Space communities will be able to rule out new development other than in very special circumstances".
+4.12 Paragraph 99 of the National Planning Policy Framework (NPPF) advises that "the designation of land as Local Green Spaces through local and neighbourhood plans allows communities to identify and protect green areas of particular importance to them.
+Paragraph 101 of the NPPF states that "policies for managing development within a Local Green Space should be consistent with those for Green Belts".

 - 4.13 Paragraph 100 of the NPPF goes on to advise that "the Local Green Space designation will not be appropriate for most green areas or open space.
-The designation should only be used: - where the green space is in reasonably close proximity to the community it serves; - where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquillity or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land." - 4.14 To help local communities identify local green spaces SNC have produced specific guidance
+The designation should only be used: - where the green space is in reasonably close proximity to the community it serves; - where the green area is demonstrably special to a local community and holds a particular local significance, for example because of its beauty, historic significance, recreational value (including as a playing field), tranquility or richness of its wildlife; and - where the green area concerned is local in character and is not an extensive tract of land." - 4.14 To help local communities identify local green spaces SNC have produced specific guidance iii Millennium Garden

-(www.southnorthants.gov.uk/download/downloads/id/1748/local-green-space-designation-and-methodology.pdf) this has been used (Appendix 2) to identify potential designated Local Green Space in Ashton.
+(www.southnorthants.gov.uk/download/downloads/id/1748/local-green-spacedesignation-and-methodology.pdf) this has been used (Appendix 2) to identify potential designated Local Green Space in Ashton.
 Policy ANDP3 identifies these spaces and sets out a planning policy to manage their future development.
-The spaces identified include the Millennium Garden implemented in 2000 and areas such as Charity Fields, two fields originally used for allotments and now rented out, the proceeds providing charitable monies for local pensioners.
+The spaces identified include the Millennium Garden implemented in 2000.